Whether you apply for a new job or sit for appraisal in your current organization, you cannot achieve much without a solid negotiation strategy.

-Many professionals struggle to negotiate the deals during their recruitment and stress more on the potential opportunity.
-Ultimately, it doesn’t happen as expected and in fact, ends on a lower side.
+Many professionals struggle to negotiate during their recruitment and think more about the potential opportunity.
+Eventually, it doesn’t go as expected and the deal closes on the lower side.
 That’s when these salary negotiation tips will help you achieve what you want to.

 Did you know?
 Nearly 50% of India’s healthcare professionals have failed to negotiate their salaries and left the money on the table.
-If you don’t get what you expect, you’re surely going to bear it later.
+If you accept what you don’t want, you’re surely going to bear it later.

 Negotiation is merely selling your skills at a price YOU decide.
 The shorter you sell yourself, the lower you show authority in your skills to the recruiter.
 Once you crack your interview, salary negotiation is the next challenging part on the list.

-- You feel HR people are anyhow the cost-cutting machines and that restrains you
+- No matter how hard you push, you feel HR people are anyhow the cost-cutting machines and that restrains you

 - You don’t know how to command the negotiation